ibrahim-kocyigit/kocyigit-dsml/01_math/02_linear_algebra_for_ml_and_ds/02_solving_systems_of_linear_equations/11_the_gaussian_elimination_algorithm.md

 \end{bmatrix}
 $$

-*The last column is the constants column (right-hand side of the equations).*
+> *The last column is the constants column (right-hand side of the equations).
+Normally, this column is separated with a vertical bar (|) in LaTeX, but GitHub's renderer does not support this, so we simply display it as the last column.*

 We can now apply our row operations to this entire augmented matrix to solve the system.